11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 Leg press is a compound exercise that targets and can isolate the leg muscles in a similar movement as the squat, however there is less stress placed on both the back and core muscles.
 This exercise is a viable accessory exercise that can supplement a back squat workout program by allowing for a myriad of variations brought on by shifting leg angles.

-The leg press elicits the greatest activation on both the vastus lateralis (outer quad) and the vastus medialis (inner quad) which is delightful news for those looking for an impressive quad sweep and is an ideal outer quad workout; it also doubles as among the inner quad exercises.3
+The leg press elicits the greatest activation on both the vastus lateralis (outer quad) and the vastus medialis (inner quad) which is delightful news for those looking for well-defined quads and is an ideal outer quad workout; it also doubles as among the inner quad exercises.6

 Using the leg press to squat conversion, a lifter can determine what weight to decide when moving from squats to leg presses and vice versa.